 We use Prime Instant Video and Netflix together because they have slightly different content available, but if you wanted to save money there is more than enough to get away without Netflix.
-We’re constantly using Prime Instant Video to catch up on old seasons of TV shows we like or stream PBS and Nick Jr. shows for our kids.
-The only bummer is that at the time I’m writing this Prime Instant Video is not available on Apple TV but streamers should note that it is available on Roku players and of course Amazon’s Fire TV stick.
+We’re constantly using Prime Instant Video to catch up on old seasons of TV shows we like or stream PBS and Nick Jr. shows for our kids..

 When we talk about streaming music we usually go straight to Spotify, Pandora or now Apple Music, but did you know that Amazon has a streaming music service included with Prime too?
 With Amazon Prime Music you have access to two million songs on commercial free playlists or albums from some of your favorite artists.

 Need more music?
 Amazon also offers Amazon Music Unlimited which bumps your song options up to ten million songs.
-There are three options for Amazon Music Unlimited – a Single Device Plan for $3.99 a month, which allows you to use the service on an Echo or Fire TV, an Individual Music Plan for $7.99 a month (or save around $17 by paying $79 for a full year), or a Family Plan that can be used by up to 6 people for $14.99 a month (or save around $31 by paying $149 for a full year).
+An Individual Music Plan for Amazon Music Unlimited costs $7.99 a month, or a Family Plan that can be used by up to 6 people for $14.99 a month.

-Amazon is also offering a Free 3 Month Trial of Amazon Music Unlimited so you have time to decide whether the extra cost is worth it.
+Amazon is also offering a Free 30 day trial of Amazon Music Unlimited so you have time to decide whether the extra cost is worth it.

 If you subscribe to a service like Spotify Premium for $9.99 a month you could switch to the free version of Prime Music and save close to $20 a year for a pretty comparable service plus all of the other Prime benefits.